What fractional CTO support is and what it is not

 - Predictability.
 More reliable delivery commitments.

 - Risk.
-Fewer incidents and clearer security ownership.
+Fewer unresolved issues and clearer security ownership.

 - Cost.
-Reduced tool sprawl and clearer vendor value.
+Reduced tool sprawl and stronger vendor value discipline.

 How to choose the right fractional CTO

 You are hiring leadership.
-Look for executive judgment, operating discipline, and the ability to drive outcomes across teams.
+Look for executive judgment, operating discipline, and the ability to drive outcomes across teams and business functions.

 - Clear communication with executives and teams.